Barva cracked his shell and emerged into the chilly, inky wetness.

 Barva gasped in air as he struggled to his wobbly legs.

 His mind flowed with old memories.
 Memories from his dead mother.
 Memories that filled him with knowledge.
 He learned and understood the Dragon language, Dratak.

 Barva looked back at his mother.
 The cavern’s firelight glistened off the mangled corpse of the platinum Dragon.

-Barva knew he’s an unusual Dragon, for he recalled most Dragons weren’t born with their dead mother’s memories.
-He saw a memory of other Dragons being gestated for three years, laid, then left for at least one more year before hatching.
+Barva knew he was an unusual Dragon, for he recalled most Dragons weren’t born with their dead mother’s memories.
+He saw a memory of other Dragons being gestated for years, laid, then left alone before hatching.
 Dragons are born strong and self-reliable, there is no mother present upon hatching… dead or alive.

 He was only three years old and born prematurely for a typical Dragon.
 Barva knew the identity of his mother, also odd for a Dragon.

 He saw a memory of his mother using chaotic magic to ensure his early hatching and survival.
 Then she lost her life at the claws of a fierce looking, black female Dragon, half her size.
 Barva clung to that memory, discerning every detail of the killer, so he might avenge his mother.